smfm-project/sen2mosaic/docs/source/command_line.rst

 Once you have Sentinel-2 (Level 1C) data, the next step is to perform atmospheric correction and identify clouds and cloud shadows.
 This step is based on `sen2cor <http://step.esa.int/main/third-party-plugins-2/sen2cor/>`_.

-`L2A.py` takes a list of level 1C .SAFE files as input, initiates sen2cor, and performs simple modifications to improve the quality of it's cloud and cloud shadow mask.
+``L2A.py`` takes a list of level 1C .SAFE files as input, initiates sen2cor, and performs simple modifications to improve the quality of it's cloud and cloud shadow mask.

-Help for ``L2A.py`` can be viewed by typing `python /path/to/sen2mosaic/L2A.py --help`_:
+Help for ``L2A.py`` can be viewed by typing ``python /path/to/sen2mosaic/L2A.py --help``:

-usage: L2A.py [-h] [-g GIPP] [-o OUTPUT_DIR] [-r] N [N ...]

-Process level 1C Sentinel-2 data from the Copernicus Open Access Hub to bottom of atmosphere reflectance, and generate a cloud mask.
-This script initiates sen2cor, then performs simple improvements to the cloud mask.

 .. code-block:: console